UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/src/about/introduction.rst

 Which Programming Languages are Covered?
 ****************************************

-Currently, we scholarly API code examples in Python, Bash (Unix Shell), Matlab, Mathematica, R, and C. We hope that providing examples in several programming languages will provide the reader with not only a choice, but also some information about the differences between the programming workflows.
+Currently, we have scholarly API code examples in Python, Bash (Unix Shell), Matlab, Mathematica, R, and C. We hope that providing examples in several programming languages will provide the reader with not only a choice, but also some information about the differences between the programming workflows.
 In some cases, for example, it may be preferable to